Practical insights from Guide Apple‘s extensive experience helping first time visitors explore Bangkok authentically and safely

 Common Uncomfortable Situations:

-- Persistent vendors: Walk away while saying “Mai ao” repeatedly
+- Persistent vendors: Walk away while saying “Mai ao” (don’t want) repeatedly

 - Tuk-tuk scams: “No thank you, I’m meeting someone” and keep walking